dspeterson/dory/doc/dev_info.md

 ```
 source bash_defs
-cd src/bruce
+cd src/dory
-build bruce  # builds bruce executable
+build dory  # builds dory executable
-build client/to_bruce  # builds command line client
+build client/to_dory  # builds command line client
 build msg.o  # compile source file msg.cc
 build conf/conf.o  # compile source file conf/conf.cc
 ```

 All build results are in the `out` directory (relative to the root of the Git repository).
-For instance, the built `bruce` executable will be `out/debug/bruce/bruce`.
+For instance, the built `dory` executable will be `out/debug/dory/dory`.
 To build a release version of a target, use the `--release` option with the `build` command.
-For instance, `build --release bruce` will build a release version of `bruce`, which will be `out/release/bruce/bruce`.
+For instance, `build --release dory` will build a release version of `dory`, which will be `out/release/dory/dory`.

 Source files ending in `.test.cc` are unit tests, which can be executed as standalone executables.
-For instance, in the above example if we typed `build unix_dg_input_agent.test`, this would build the unit test for Bruce's UNIX datagram input agent, which would then appear as executable file `out/debug/bruce/unix_dg_input_agent.test`.
+For instance, in the above example if we typed `build unix_dg_input_agent.test`, this would build the unit test for Dory's UNIX datagram input agent, which would then appear as executable file `out/debug/dory/unix_dg_input_agent.test`.
 If you type `build --test unix_dg_input_agent.test`, that will build the unit test and then immediately execute it.